 He is not ashamed of suffering.

-I’m so sorry if the church made you feel like you can’t show your scars.
-If they made you ashamed of all that you have done or have carried.
+I’m so sorry if the church has made you feel like you can’t show your scars.
+If they made you feel ashamed of all that you have done or have carried.

-I’m sorry that we who seem perfect, with our pressed church clothes and words like modest, pure, and consecrated have made you feel like that we were always clean and tidy; born with our Bible in one hand and a coat for the homeless in the other.
+I’m sorry if we seem perfect, with our pressed church clothes and words like modest, pure, and consecrated and have made you feel like that we were always clean and tidy; born with a Bible in our hands.

-I’m sorry we are afraid to tell our stories.
+I’m sorry we have been afraid to tell our stories.

 That somewhere along the way we forgot that they are what make us relatable, human and displays of infinite grace.

-I’m sorry if I haven’t let you see the parts that sometimes still bleed, the limbs that are still a little crooked, the insecure places I try to cover with my fancy words and deeds.
+I’m sorry if I haven’t let you see the parts that sometimes still bleed, the limbs that are still a little crooked.
+I’m sorry that I sometimes still cover the insecure places with my fancy words and deeds.

 But I am loved.
 I know it when I read of how He continuously rolls up His sleeves and lets people remember Him naked, hanging on a tree, mocked and rejected.

-I will not be ashamed of my stories that tell the world of His ability to love the unlovable & to find worth in the unworthy.
+So, I will not be ashamed of my stories.
+My stories tell the world of His ability to love the unlovable and find worth in the unworthy.